mailjet/mailjet-apiv3-dotnet/README.md

 #### Use filtering

-You can add filter for your API call on the `MailjetRequest` by using the `Filter` method.
+In case API endpoint supports query params filtering, you can add filter for your API call on the `MailjetRequest` by using the `Filter` method.
 Example: `.Filter(Contact.IsExcludedFromCampaigns, "false")`

 ```csharp